dipy/dipy/doc/faq.rst

   Python is free, batteries included, very well-designed, painless to read and easy to use.
   There is nothing else like it.
 Give it a go.
-  Once with Python always with Python.
+  Once with Python, always with Python.

 2. **Isn't Python slow?**